kristipati/VeraAutomationSwift/Carthage/Checkouts/PMHTTP/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Version History

+#### v3.0.0 (2017-02-27)

+* Preserve network task priority when retrying tasks.
+* Add convenience Obj-C function `PMHTTPErrorIsFailedResponse` to test PMHTTP errors easily.
+* Add methods `.parseAsImage(scale:)` and `.parseAsImage(scale:using:)` to `HTTPManagerDataRequest` and `HTTPManagerActionRequest`.
+* When a session is reset, cancel any tasks that were created but never resumed.
+* Ensure that the completion block is always deallocated on either the completion queue or on the thread that created the task.
+Previously there was a very subtle race that meant the completion block could deallocate on the `URLSession`'s delegate queue instead.
+This only matters if your completion block captures values whose `deinit` cares about the current thread.
+* Expand dictionaries, arrays, and sets passed as parameters.
+Dictionaries produce keys of the form `"foo[bar]"` and arrays and sets just use the key multiple times (e.g. `"foo=bar&foo=qux"`).
+The expansion is recursive.
+The order of values from expanded dictionaries and sets is implementation-defined.
+If you want `"array[]"` syntax, then put the `"[]"` in the key itself.
+See the documentation comments for more details.
+Do note that this behavior is slightly different from what AFNetworking does.
+* Also expand nested `URLQueryItem`s in parameters.
+The resulting parameter uses dictionary syntax (`"foo[bar]"`).
+* Change the type signature of the Obj-C parse methods that take handlers to make the error parameter non-optional.
+* Provide a callback that can be used for session-level authentication challenges.
+This can be used to implement SSL pinning using something like [TrustKit](https://github.com/datatheorem/TrustKit).
+* Fix a small memory leak when retrying tasks.
+* Rework how authorization works.
+The `defaultCredential` and `credential` properties have been replaced with `defaultAuth` and `auth`, using a brand new protocol `HTTPAuth`.
+An implementation of Basic authentication is provided with the `HTTPBasicAuth` object.
+This new authentication mechanism has been designed to allow for OAuth2-style refreshes, and a helper class `HTTPRefreshableAuth` is provided to make it easy to implement refreshable authentication.

 #### v2.0.1 (2017-01-05)